codepo8/web-cheatcodes/download-images.md

 # Download all images

+Often you see a lot of images scattered around an annoying document or you come across a gallery of images and wonder how you could get a simple way to access these images.

 Take the [demo page containing an image gallery](https://codepo8.github.io/web-cheatcodes/demos/all-images.html) for example.
+You can click any of the smaller images to see a bigger version.
+This is still an easy gallery.
+Often you can even right-click and save images.

-Now, in many cases of sites like these you can use the [Network tool](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/network/) of browser developer tools to get access to all the images that are scattered throughout the document or even loaded in the background.
+On sites like these you can use the [Network tool](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/network/) to get access to all the images that are used in the document or even loaded in the background.
+The Network tool allows you to inspect any traffic that happens on the web product you're currently consuming.
+To access images in a convenient fashion, do this:

 1. [Open Developer Tools](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/overview#open-devtools) by pressing F12.
 1. If the Network tool isn't avaible yet, press the `+` button, select the `Network` tool and reload the page.